appronto/multifactor-authentication/README.md

 4. Add snippet `SN_MFA_LoginPage` / `SN_Login_Native` to your login page

-5. If applicable move the `login-with-mfa.html` and `js/login-mfa.js` from the resources directory to your theme directory to support login actions with MFA from these pages.

-6. Set the constant `EnabledMFA` to true to get started!
+5. Set the constant `EnabledMFA` to true to get started!

 **Keep in mind when upgrading the module from the Appstore in the future:**